All Episodes

 Be back at you soon.

-I just read something on the politico website that I don't believe I just read.
+I just read something on the Politico website that I don't believe I just read.

-And this is this is on the politico.com website.
+And this is on the Politico.com website.

 Elizabeth Edwards was asked about gay rights on CNN last night, and she gave some background to Bob Shrum's claim that John Edwards felt uncomfortable with gays.

-I said, Well, actually you do.
+He said, Well, actually, you do.

 I referred to a friend of mine from English graduate school and how we had been out.